rookiehb/rookiehb/README.md

 😄 I am an incoming ECE Ph.D. student at UIUC.

-🌱 I’m interested in large language models, trustworthy machine learning, formal verification, and automated reasoning.
+🌱 I’m interested in foundation model safety and trustworthy machine learning.